johnnykungdev/patlytics-app-md/readme.md

 ![docker build command](./readmeImages/image2.png)

 It may takes a while to finish the build.
-Wait until it is finished.
+Wait until it is finished

 ![build the docker image](./readmeImages/image3.png)

-3. In the terminal, in the root path of the application, run the command `sudo docker run -p 3000:3000 patlytics-app`.
+3. In the terminal, in the root path of the application, run the command `sudo docker run -p 3000:3000 patlytics-app`

 ![running Next.js in docker](./readmeImages/image11.png)

-3. Once the build is finished, visit `http://localhost:3000` and you should be able to see the home page.
+4. Once the build is finished, visit `http://localhost:3000` and you should be able to see the home page.
 It may take some time to load the page or the analysis report in the beginning.

 ![home page](./readmeImages/image4.png)